corda/corda/docs/source/running-a-notary-cluster/installing-the-notary-service-netman.rst

 Obtaining the individual Node Identities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Write the configuration files for your replicas as described in :doc:`installing-the-notary-service`.
+Write the configuration files for your notary nodes as described in :doc:`installing-the-notary-service`.

-Register all the notary replicas with the doorman using the ``--initial-registration``  flag.
+Register all the nodes with the doorman using the ``--initial-registration``  flag.

 .. code:: sh